yogasundari/Color_Matching_Game/README.md

 index.html: The HTML file that defines the structure of the game. styles.css: The CSS file that provides styling for the game elements. scripts.js: The JavaScript file that contains the game logic.
-Setup
-Clone the Repository

-bash
-Copy code
-git clone <repository-url>
-cd <repository-directory>
-Open the Project

-Open index.html in your web browser to start playing the game.

 How to Play
 Start the Game: Click the "Start / Restart" button to begin a new game.
 Match Cards: Click on two cards to flip them over.
 If they match, they will stay flipped.
 If not, they will flip back after a short delay.